Fully accredited by the Institute of Physics, our courses offer a diverse curriculum, from astronomical phenomena to quantum mechanics

 - Advanced Electromagnetism, Quantum Mechanics, Optics and Photonics, Computational Physics and Biophysics

 The prospects for physics graduates are excellent.
-As one of our graduates, the analytical and problem solving skills that you will have gained, together with practical abilities on state-of-the-art instrumentation, will allow entry to a diverse spectrum of job possibilities.
+As one of our graduates, you will have analytical and problem solving skills together with practical abilities on state-of-the-art instrumentation.

 Many of our graduates now work for technology companies involved in the design and manufacture of electronic and optical devices.